NationalAssociationOfRealtors/reso-api-server/README.md

  SERVER_PROTOCOL: The protocol that the RESO API Server is using.
 Valid values are "http" or "https".

++ Data Processing

+ EXTERNAL_INDEX: A boolean value that indicates whether an external index (recommended) is being used to enfoce uniqueness or the underlying MongoDB database indexing will be used..

  INDEX_LOCATION: The path to the file that contains the index that prevents the RESO API Server from maintining duplicate listings.
+The directory should exist before the server is started.
+This value is only required if the EXTERNAL_INDEX is "true".

+ LOG_ENTRY: A boolean value that indicates whether a console log message is generated each time a request is processed..

- METADATA_DEFINITION: The path to the file that contains the JSON formatted OData definition file.
+ METADATA_DEFINITION: The path to the file for the JSON formatted OData definition file that contains RESO Data Dictionary definitions.

++ HTTPS Certificates

- CA_CERTIFICATE: The path to the file that contains Certificate Authority (CA) certficates.
+ CA_CERTIFICATE: The path to the file that contains a Certificate Authority (CA) certficate.
 This value is only required if the SERVER_PROTOCOL is "https".

  SERVER_CERTIFICATE: The path to the file that contains the server's certficate.
 This value is only required if the SERVER_PROTOCOL is "https".

  SERVER_KEY: The path to the file that contains the server's secret key.
 This value is only required if the SERVER_PROTOCOL is "https".

++ Authentication

+ AUTH_REALM: The text to use for realm if using Digest Authentication.
+This value is only required if the AUTH_TYPE is "Digest".

+ AUTH_TYPE: The type of authentication supported by the RESO API Server.
+Valid values are "Basic" and "Digest".

 ### License

 >The MIT License (MIT)